 Scope of Works

-UEA was tasked with providing a turnkey package to both Sydney Water and Ganellen for the management and installation of the lead in gravity sewer main works for GN Epping Poly Horizon development.
-The works consisted of the excavation of 442 linear metres of an open cut excavated trench with ground conditions, consisting of Sydney sandstone up to depths of five meters along a densely populated and highly trafficable residential area.
-Works also included launch and receival shafts, where 160 linear meters of free bore tunnels were completed utilising microtunnelling technology under areas of high environmental importance.
+The works consisted of the excavation of 442 linear metres of an open cut excavated trench with ground conditions, consisting of Sydney sandstone up to depths of five metres along a densely populated and highly trafficable residential area.
+Works also included launch and receival shafts, where 160 linear metres of free bore tunnels were completed utilising microtunnelling technology under areas of high environmental importance.
 The product pipe used onsite was a DN300 uPVC RRJ DWV pipe, both within trenched and tunnelled areas.
-Multiple maintenance shafts, as well as manhole structures were constructed at given points along the sewer alignment as required.
+Multiple maintenance shafts, as well as manhole structures, were constructed at given points along the sewer alignment as required.

 All construction complied with Sydney Water’s “WSA 02-2002-Sewerage code of Australia_V4.0” and also with Sydney Water’s “Technical Specification for Leak Tight Sewer Systems”.

-- Open cut vertical excavation & trenching in hard Sydney sandstone to be achieved.
+- Open cut vertical excavation and trenching in hard Sydney sandstone to be achieved

-- Microtunnelling to be completed under live services within roadway + under areas of environmental significance which contained protected tree’s, flora and fauna.
+- Microtunnelling to be completed under live services within roadway and under areas of environmental significance, containing protected trees, flora and fauna

-- An area of high environmental importance with nearby waterway’s beside given design sewer install alignment.
+- An area of high environmental importance with nearby waterways near design sewer install alignment

-- Existing underground and overhead utility services encountered with the given design sewer install alignment.
+- Existing underground and overhead utility services encountered with the design sewer install alignment

 - Detailed sewer cutover procedure when making the sewer main “live”